FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 With that in mind, we used flutter app to develop our user application.
 To synchronize all the data needed for the application to function properly, we needed a server.
 For that, we decided to use firebase.
 And, to store all the necessary data, we used a database in firestore.
 All this technology combined allowed us to produce a mobile app, which interacts with the users to provide them a better experience when attending conferences.

-### Prototype

-In the initial prototype of our app we began to decide the main technologies we would use: Flutter and Firebase.
-After this decision, we started studying the technologies and began creating user stories with the main features of our app, complementing them with some mockups.

 ---

 ## Implementation